haiton266/pothole-deepstream/README.md

 sudo apt-get install libgstrtspserver-1.0
 ```

-If you install ok, I comment line 1 in CmakeLists.txt otherwise, you need to clone and build each time
+If you install ok, I commented line 1 in CmakeLists.txt otherwise, you need to clone and build each time

 Modify DS version in CMakeLists.txt